Simbiat/db-maintainer/README.md

 (new \Simbiat\Database\Maintainer\Installer($dbh))->install();
 ```

 This will create a few tables in the database with a `maintainer__` prefix by default.
 If a different prefix is desired, check [customization documentation](doc/Settings.md).
-Further documentation will user `maintainer__` prefix, when referencing respective tables.
+Further documentation will use `maintainer__` prefix, when referencing respective tables.

 # Usage